*UPDATE*** Power restored to all customers. ****UPDATE**

-***UPDATE*** A-E-P says all power has now been restored to customers in Muskngum County. ***UPDATE***
+***UPDATE*** -- A-E-P shows power has been restored around 10:30 a.m. -- ***UPDATE***